torbs/eik-lib.github.io/docs/client_putting_it_all_together.md

 sidebar_label: Putting It All Together
 ---

-To further improve things, we can use aliases with NPM package and import maps to make it easier to update versions without the need to update and redeploy applications.
+Aliases can be used with application packages, NPM packages and import maps to make it easier to update versions without the need to update and redeploy applications.

 In the following example, the `@podium/browser` package will be set up as a dependency that multiple pages bundles can include without the module being inlined (and therefore duplicated).